JHSRobo/documentation/update_code.md

 - Change the version of the repository in either [`tcu_build.sh`](https://github.com/JHSRobo/releasepage/blob/master/tcu_build.sh) or [`rov_build.sh`](https://github.com/JHSRobo/releasepage/blob/master/rov_build.sh) depending on whether you want the code to be on the TCU or the ROV to the new version you created.

 - **If this is the first time with this repository, you will need to create a new line.
 Copy an existing git clone and replace the URL with the URL of the new repository.
 Make sure to use correct version**

+# Updating the new code on the TCU / ROV

+1. Open a new terminal and navigate to ~/Github/releasepage

+2. `git pull` the latest code after you updated the release page

+3. `bash rov_buld.sh` or `bash tcu_build.sh` depending on whether you are on the TCU or the ROV

+- Ensure that it completes successfully, if it doesn't you have to fix a bug.
+The test benches may take a while.

+4. You can then refer to the [roslaunch steps](https://github.com/JHSRobo/documentation/blob/main/ros_startup.md) to launch ros properly